 This Month's Issue

-We hope you will share our articles on social media.
-You’re also free to republish them in your own humanist newsletters and elsewhere, as long as you credit the author and provide a link to Humanistically Speaking.
-For more details, refer to our Creative Commons licence by following the links at the bottom of this and every other page.
+There’s so much more in this issue of Humanistically Speaking, but I hope that’s enough to whet your appetite.
+We also hope you will share our articles on social media.
+You’re free to republish them in your own humanist newsletters and elsewhere, as long as you credit the author and provide a link to Humanistically Speaking.
+For more details, refer to our Creative Commons licence by following the links at the bottom of every page.

 David Warden